ercanon/Sprite-Sorting-Camera-Culling/docs/README.md

 ### TODO 6
 #### Store the Assemble
 Store information about the assembles that are going to be created.
-If the actual tile and the previous have the same, the actual tile will count as the assemble of the previous tile.
+If the actual tile and the previous have the same attribute, the actual tile will count as the assemble of the previous tile.
 If not, it will generate a new assemble.
 ```
 if (tileset->tileProperty[t].properties.GetProperty("detectAssamble", 0) == propPrevX)
 {